The Home Selling Process: An Easy Home Seller’s Guide

 Realtor® Magazine did a study and found that closing on a home on average takes 50 days.
 Yes, between when buyers apply for financing and when they get approved and close on your home it takes almost two months.
 This seems like a long time if you’re looking to sell fast.
 But buyers and lenders need to do their due diligence for the good of everyone involved in the transaction.

 Be cooperative.
-Don't be difficult and not fix issues that arise during inspection (assuming, of course, you agreed to fix them).
+Don't be difficult and not fix issues that arise during the inspection (assuming, of course, you agreed to fix them).
 Keep in mind, final walk-through surprises can happen and delay closings even further.

 4. Getting paid for your sold home

 Here's some good news.
 Your money should be available shortly after you sign on the dotted line.
 Cash is typically distributed by the title or escrow company, which will wire the money to your bank account or cut a check on closing day.
-Double check with your attorney or real estate agent, though—they'll be able to provide specific payment details.
+Double-check with your attorney or real estate agent, though—they'll be able to provide specific payment details.

 5. When do I need to move out?